donghwui/htn-fe-challenge-23/README.md

 🔗<a href="https://htn-fe-challenge-23.netlify.app/">Project</a>🔗

-# Introduction 🌟

-I would like to first appreciate this wonderful opportunity to participate in Hack the North’s Front-End Challenge 2023.
-Throughout the development process, I personally had so much fun applying my skills to create a functional hackathon website.
-Even though my skills might have been lacking in some areas, I am eager to grow my web app development skills as an aspiring front-end developer.

 # Goal 🎯

 > Build a creative and interactive tool that displays events for both hackers and general public for *Hackathon Global Inc.™,* where attendees obtain access to the full list of events through log-in.